-KLA-Tencor derives revenue from four sources - system sales, service contracts, spare part sales and software license fees.
+Revenue Recognition KLA-Tencor derives revenue from four sources - system sales, service contracts, spare part sales and software license fees.
 System sales include hardware and software that is incidental to the product.
-Prior to the implementation of SAB 101, system revenue was generally recognized upon shipment.
+Prior to the implementation of Staff Accounting Bulletin No, 101 ("SAB 101"), system revenue was generally recognized upon shipment.
 Effective July 1, 2000, KLA-Tencor changed its method of accounting for system sales to generally recognize revenue upon a positive affirmation by the customer that the system has been installed and is operating according to predetermined specifications.
 In certain limited cases, KLA-Tencor may deviate from the need for a written acceptance by the customer, as follows:

 - When system sales to independent distributors have no installation, contain no acceptance agreement, and 100% payment is due upon shipment, revenue is recognized on shipment; - When the system requires no integration and installation is inconsequential, revenue is recognized on shipment.
-In these cases we are required to perform the installation but we consider installation not essential to the functionality of the equipment, and there are no additional tests required to be performed on-site.
+In these cases the Company may be required to perform the installation but considers installation not essential to the functionality of the equipment, and there are no additional tests required to be performed on-site.
 In addition, third party distributors and customers regularly complete the installation of these tools; - When the customer fab has already accepted the same tool, with the same specifications on the same process, for the same application, and it can be objectively demonstrated that it meets all of the required acceptance criteria upon shipment, a portion of revenue can be recognized at the time of shipment.
 Revenue recognized upon shipment is exclusive of the amount allocable to the installation element.
 Revenue attributable to the installation element is the higher of the payment amount due upon acceptance or the fair value of installation;

-When the system is performing in production and meets all published and contractually agreed specifications, but the customer withholds signature on our acceptance document due to warranty or other issues unrelated to product performance;
+- When the system is performing in production and meets all published and contractually agreed specifications, but the customer withholds signature on the Company's acceptance document due to warranty or other issues unrelated to product performance; - · When the system is damaged during transit, revenue is recognized upon receipt of cash payment from the customer.

-Total revenue recognized under conditions where KLA-Tencor deviates from the need for a written acceptance by the customer were less than 2.8% and 2.5% of total revenue for the three months ended September 30, 2003 and 2002, respectively.
+Total revenue recognized under conditions where KLA-Tencor deviates from the need for a written acceptance by the customer were approximately 3.0% and 2.9% of total revenue for the three and six months ended December 31, 2003, respectively compared to 3.5% and 3.0% of total revenue for the three and six months ended December 31, 2002, respectively.
 Shipping charges billed to customers are included in system revenue and the related shipping costs are included in cost of sales.

 In accordance with SAB 101, KLA-Tencor also allows for multiple element revenue arrangement in cases where certain elements of a sales contract are not delivered and accepted at the same time.
 In such cases, KLA-Tencor defers the fair value of the unaccepted element until that element is delivered to and accepted by the customer.
 To be considered a separate element, the product or service in question must represent a separate earnings process, and is not essential to the functionality of the delivered and accepted portion of the same sales contract.
-If the unaccepted element is essential to the functionality of the delivered and accepted until all elements are accepted.
+If the unaccepted element is essential to the functionality of the delivered and accepted portion, the whole amount of the sales contract is deferred until all elements are accepted.